-The university has identified seven strategic directions.
-Strategic direction three is that "SOU will actively model an environmentally sustainable campus and engage in collaborative research to promote an ecologically-resilient bioregion."
+Strategic Direction Integration Strategic Direction III: SOU will actively model an environmentally sustainable campus and engage in collaborative research to promote an ecologically-resilient bioregion.
+Goal Three: SOU will integrate sustainability, the environment, and conservation into its curriculum, scholarship, and creative activity.

-Goal One: SOU will be a model sustainable institution of higher education, integrating sustainable planning, practices, policies, and education throughout the university.